mmower/aido/README.md

 ### :selector-p

+The `:selector-p` node iterates over its children in turn.
+For each child it does a probability check which, if it passes, selects that child to be ticked.
+The `:selector-p` succeeds or fails based on whether the child succeeds or fails.
+If the probability test does not pass for any child `:selector-p` fails.

+#### Parameters

+`:p` - probability of ticking any child (0…1)

 ### :loop

 The `:loop` node executes a single child a specified number of times.
 It is successful if it completes the specified iterations.
 If the child fails then the `:loop` fails.

+#### Parameters

+`:count` - number of times the loop should execute

 ### :loop-until-success